 Greek yogurt maker Chobani delays U.S. IPO - WSJ

-March 11 (Reuters) - Greek yogurt maker Chobani has delayed its plans for an initial public offering in the United States until at least the second half of 2022, the Wall Street Journal reported on Friday.
+March 11 (Reuters) - Greek yogurt maker Chobani has delayed its plans for an initial public offering in the United States until at least the second half of 2022 or even 2023, the Wall Street Journal reported on Friday.

-The company had previously planned to go public in January, the Journal reported, citing people close to the company.

-Chobani's Chief Operating Officer Peter McGuinness is also leaving the company, the report added.
+Chobani's Chief Operating Officer Peter McGuinness is also leaving the company effective Friday, the report said citing sources, adding that three more executives are also departing.

 (Reporting by Deborah Sophia in Bengaluru; Editing by Shailesh Kuber)